phanirithvij/alpine-setup/docs/dev.md

 	- gnome with alpine doesn't come with gnome-terminal but gnome-console which is not available from the cli
 	- few command line application installed via apk like fish, micro, btop++ have gnome app entries, they open only after installing gnome-terminal
 	- https://askubuntu.com/a/76747 (did not work with alacritty)
+	- found it via `apk info -a gnome-console` it was named `kgx` (man page from https://www.mankier.com/8/apk-info)